imagej/imagej.github.io/_pages/news/2009-08-28_-_Updated_TrakEM2_to_version_0.7j.md

 See [all news here.](http://t2.ini.uzh.ch/trakem2.html)

-Thanks to Javier Cabrera Chaves, Christian Niedworok and {% include person content='Saalfeld' %} for testing, bug reports, features and fixes.
+Thanks to Javier Cabrera Chaves, Christian Niedworok and {%- include person id='axtimwalde' -%} for testing, bug reports, features and fixes.